This post may contain affiliate links. Please read our disclosure policy.

 homemade salmon patties made with canned salmon

-• Family favorite: This recipe is one of my most popular recipes and has been viewed almost 2 Million times.
+• Family favorite: This recipe is one of my most popular recipes.
 Even people who don’t love salmon tend to really enjoy the taste of these salmon patties.
 They are definitely one of my favorite things to make for dinner.

 • Quick and easy: No matter what you have going on, you can have a complete and easy weeknight dinner on the table in less than 30 minutes.